akamai-developers/kuberay-gpu-llm-quickstart/README.md

 ## 7. Create a HuggingFace APIToken

-HuggingFace allows you to download models from multiple providers \- it is similar to dockerHub, but for MachineLearning Models.
+HuggingFace allows you to download models from multiple providers \- it is similar to dockerHub, but for Machine Learning Models.
 Create an API key to download models

 ![HuggingFace Token creation](screencasts/06-hf-token-create.gif)